datares/TikTok_Famous/README.md

 ### Trending Videos
 Insert cleaning process here.
+Trending Video Dataset:

+For the datasets involving the popular songs on TikTok, we first obtained the dictionaries from the api's `bySound` method and then collected the useful metrics into a pandas dataframe to make manipulating the data easier.
+Then we imported the data into R to create  summary statistics and find out which songs had usable data to create visualizations.

 ### Top TikTokers
 For the `top-250-tiktokers.csv` dataset, we first removed the unnecessary symbols from our numerical column entries (such as the % or 'm' to indicate a million) and converted those datatypes from object to float.
 For the remaining columns, the entries were entered in manually so we did not have to clean up any possible duplicate/nonsensical values/entries that appeared in the data.